Heegaard Floer homology of broken fibrations over the circle: The isomorphism

 For reasons that will be clarified in Section \ref{section4}, we will denote the homology group that we expect to get from this construction $QFH'(Y,f;\Lambda)$.
 This stands for {\it quilted Floer homology} of the broken fibration $(Y,f)$ with coefficients in $\Lambda$.
 There are at least two obvious issues that we need to address in order to make sure that $QFH'(Y,f;\Lambda)$ is well-defined.
 The first issue is the compactness of the moduli space $\mathcal{M}(\varphi)$.
 The second issue is proving that $\del^2=0$.
 The setup here is more delicate than the usual setup of Heegaard Floer homology due to the fact that $\sym^{g-k}(\Sigma_g)$ is not a (positively) monotone symplectic manifold when $k>0$ (it has $\langle c_1, [\Sigma_g]\rangle=2-2k$).
 Therefore, one expects the existence of configurations with negative Chern number bubbles.
 However, we will adopt the cylindrical setting of Lipshitz (\cite{lipshitz}), whereby one considers pseudo-holomorphic curves in $\Sigma_g\times [0,1]\times \f{R}$ instead of disks in $\sym^{g-k}(\Sigma_g)$, and choose our almost complex structures from a sufficiently general class.
 Namely, one chooses a translation-invariant almost-complex structure $J$ on $\Sigma_{g} \times[0,1]\times\f{R}$ such that $J$ preserves a $2$-plane distribution $\xi$ on $\Sigma_g \times [0,1]$ which is tangent to $\Sigma_g$ near $(\boldsymbol{\alpha}\cup \boldsymbol{\beta}) \times [0,1]$ and near $\Sigma_g \times \del [0,1]$ (see \cite{lipshitz}, axiom J5' ).
 Now we can show that transversality can be achieved for holomorphic curves in the homology class of the fibre of the projection $\Sigma_g \times [0,1]\times \f{R} \to [0,1]\times \f{R}$.
 However the expected dimension of these curves is negative, hence bubbling at interior points can be ruled out a priori (see \cite{lipshitz} Lemma 8.2).
 Furthermore, since we assumed that all the fibres are connected, the $(g-k)$-tuples of curves are linearly independent in homology; this implies that any boundary bubble lifts to a spherical class in $\pi_2(\sym^{g-k}(\Sigma_g))$.
-By choosing almost complex structures in a specific way as in \cite{lipshitz} Lemma 8.2, we can also avoid boundary bubbles.
-Thus the compactness of $\mathcal{M}(\varphi)$ is ensured.
+By choosing almost complex structures such that $J_{|\Sigma\times \{0\} \times\f{R}}$ and $J_{|\Sigma\times \{1\} \times \f{R}}$ are of special type as described in Lemma 8.2 of \cite{lipshitz} (cf. Lemma \ref{same multiplicity}), we can also avoid boundary bubbles.
+Hence, the compactness of $\mathcal{M}(\varphi)$ is ensured.
+We will once and for all restrict our choice of almost complex structures to this class of almost complex structures.